joechung2008/json-fs/README.md

 ## Running the CLI

-The CLI is a JSON pretty-printer that reads JSON from standard input and outputs formatted JSON to standard output.
+The CLI is a JSON parser that reads JSON from standard input and outputs the parse tree object model to standard output.

 ### Prerequisites